wp-plugins/bop-search-box-item-type-for-nav-menus/readme.txt

 If it fails to appear, open the screen options tab in your Menus admin page and check Search Box.

 == Frequently Asked Questions ==
+= Q: Annoying html class change in version 1.4.0? =

+A: This has been rectified, but depending on when you downloaded v1.4.0, it may be incorrect on your system.

+See this support question for more info and a fix: https://wordpress.org/support/topic/please-dont-modify-prev-used-classes-in-the-plugin-it-breaks-developed-theme

 = Q: How do I modify the output of the search box? =

 A: There are a number of filters available for the output of the search box and they are written about below.
 The most comprehensive method is to use the filter hook *get_nav_search_box_form* and return the html you want to see.
 For example: